spraakbanken/korp-frontend/doc/frontend_devel.md

   matches_not: '!*='
 ```

-The values in this object refers to internal operators used by Korp.
+The values in this object refers to internal operators used by Korp frontend only.
 The purpose of the internal operators are, for
 example, to know if values need to be escaped/unescaped with regards to special regexp characters.

 The object above is suitable for simple words/strings where one can be interested in searching for affixes.

-If there is a known value set of an attribute, as for example in POS-tagging, this is a suitable values for `opts`:
+If there is a known value set of an attribute, as for example in POS-tagging, this is a suitable value for `opts`:

 ```
 opts: